-- 1. Exam Soft requires loading Examplify application for taking course exams.
-Exam Soft is purchased online each semester. - 2.
-The desks in CE 101 do not provide electrical outlets.
-It is the student's responsibility to provide an alternative charging source to ensure computer battery remains charged. - 3.
-Students are responsible for having a compatible computer or tablet on which to participate in the course activities and take the exams. - 4.
-Exam unit exam will be comprised of 45 multiple-choice questions and 5 Math for Nurses questions.
-Exams begin at 1300 in CE 101 and the testing period is 90 minutes. - 6.
+1. Exam Soft requires loading Examplify application for taking course exams.
+Exam Soft is purchased online each semester.

+- 2. The desks in CE 101 do not provide electrical outlets.
+It is the student's responsibility to provide an alternative charging source to ensure computer battery remains charged.
+Students are responsible for having a compatible computer or tablet on which to participate in the course activities and take the exams. - 3.
+Exam unit exam will be comprised of 50 multiple-choice questions. - 4.
+All exams are comprehensive. - 5.
 Exam Soft will provide students with user identity codes, initial passwords, and instructions on how to load Examplify.
 Students must maintain ready access to user identity codes and passwords on exam days.
-If these access codes are not available for use, the student runs the risk of not taking an exam and earning a grade of zero.
+If these access codes are not available for use, the student runs the risk of not taking an exam and earning a grade of zero. - 6.
+If a student misses any exam, the student may take the Make-up Exam on Friday, August 11, 2023 at 0900 in CE 4th floor nursing conference room.
+The exam will be comprehensive of the content throughout the course.